The other night I felt like taking a walk.

 This really got me thinking - do I want to live in a place that is so unsafe for me to walk around alone at night?
 This is not an exaggeration or 'crazy gringo talk' - it is a real and serious safety issue where I live in Honduras (for me and for people from there...you won't see locals walking home outside of town either) and now it so it is entrenched in my brain that I can't walk around in Canada without feeling unsafe.
 I don't really like the idea that I have this paranoia even once I'm not there.

 I wish things were different in Roatan but it's not my country to change.
 That's up to the islanders and their government to do something about this kind of stuff that affects their residents and visitors alike.
 All I can do is decide if I want to be a part of a place where this is the norm and isn't going to be different anytime in the near future.
 I guess being back in Canada has given me a fresh set of eyes on it as I never think about it while I'm there - it's just what you do and you don't really think twice about it.
 So I'll keep pondering that question... but in the meantime, I'm going for a walk.

 Guys, make sure to follow me on Facebook, Instagram and Twitter ... there's lots of extras posted there that don't make it onto the blog.
 I also have Google+ if anyone even uses that?
 And I'm on Bloglovin', so you can follow me there too!
-Plus it makes me cheers to another two years of ridiculous adventures.
+Plus it makes me figure out where my pepper spray is.
 So there's that.